slotThe/rq/README.md

         λ> :t \x -> x x
         Occurs check: can't construct infinite type: b ≡ b → c

+  - Get information on a builtin function with `:i`:

+        λ> :i <
+        e < e' checks whether e is less than e'

+        λ> :i map
+        map f xs applies f to every value in xs, which may be an array (in which case »value« means element) or an object (in which case it really means value).

+  - To list all builtin functions, use `:l`:

+        λ> :i map
+        +	Add two number, or concatenate two strings.
+        -	Subtract two numbers.
+        <	e < e' checks whether e is less than e'
+        … and so on …

   - Debugging: `:d`

         λ> :d \x -> x 4 "flurble"